Recipe: Dried Mangoes – A sweet, tangy, and healthy treat

 Well, I took my photos the next day while the hubs was off doing some work.
 And I’m not sure what happened because by the time he got back they were gone!
 (Weird. *burp*).

-Of course, I made these in my handy dehydrator…. (which you still have a couple days to enter to win!)
+Of course, I made these in my handy dehydrator.
 Just another reason why I love this kitchen gadget.

 Recipe for dried mangoes.
 Sweet, tangy, and good for you!